dronekit/dronekit-android/doc/first_app.rst

 First if we are connected, then use this button to disconnect.

 If we are not connected, we need to build a set of connection parameters and connect.

-StreamRates allow us to define how often we would like to get telemetry values for different sensors and vehicle info.
-The vehicle will only stream telemetry values upon request and you can request things like position, RC, raw sensor values.

-You can learn more about the MAV_DATA_STREAM `here <https://pixhawk.ethz.ch/mavlink/>`_.

 Now let's add som UI to alert us when the drone is connected.